25 Incredible Things to Do in Niagara Falls with Kids

 3. Niagara Parks Power Station and Tunnel

-This experience was one of our favorites!
+This was one of our favorite experiences.

 5. Whirlpool Aero Car